poanetwork/poa-network-monitor/README.md

 cd /project/path/poa_monitor; node /project/path/poa_monitor/network-test/missing-rounds.js sokol http://localhost:8540 >> /path/to/logs/missing-rounds-sokol-log 2>&1;
 node /project/path/poa_monitor/network-test/missing-rounds.js core http://localhost:8541 >> /path/to/logs/missing-rounds-core-log 2>&1;
 ```
-For preventing duplicate cron job executions PID files can be used, in this case script can be created this way
+For preventing duplicate cron job executions PID files can be used, in this case script can be created this way for each network

 ```sh
 #!/bin/bash